How to look for records of... Patents of invention

 3. Finding patents of invention 1617-1852

-To look for a patent of invention issued between 1617 and October 1852, you need to start with the printed indexes, available at The National Archives, the British Library and in several reference libraries.
+To look for a patent of invention issued between 1617 and October 1852, first find the reference number and year in the printed indexes, available at The National Archives, the British Library and in several reference libraries.

 These were published by Bennett Woodcroft as a six-volume work called Patents of Invention: from March 2, 1617 (14 James I) to October 1, 1852 (16 Victoriae) (Queen’s Printing Office, 1854-1855) in four sequences: